 Best Fabric to Make a Tablecloth

-FABRIC WIDTHS – Most dressmaking fabric is 44 inches (112cm) wide so may not be wide enough to make a large tablecloth without having a join down the middle.
-Decorator fabrics come wider as do sheeting fabrics with many coming in widths of 60 inches (150cm).
+Most dressmaking fabric is 44 inches (112cm) wide, so it may not be wide enough to make a large tablecloth without having a join down the middle.
+Decorator fabrics come wider, as do sheeting fabrics, with many coming in widths of 60 inches (150cm).
 Lace is often much wider as well.

 Upcycle!
 Also, consider old sheets.
 You can always put a runner over the top of the tablecloth to add a pop of color or to make it look fancier.

-FABRIC PATTERNS – Because there are such limited fabric choices in ready made tableclothes you buy from the store, make an interesting choice of pattern.
-Be proud to say “I made it myself”.
-Different colored tablecloths add a pop of color to a room without any long term commitment.
-You can change the color of the tablecloth to match your moods.
+Because there are such limited fabric choices in ready-made tablecloths you buy from the store, make an interesting choice of pattern.
+Be proud to say, "I made it myself".
+Different colored tablecloths add a pop of color to a room without any long-term commitment.
+You can change the color of the tablecloth to match your mood.

 Once you have chosen your fabric, it is time to cut and sew.
 Choosing a fabric can take longer than sewing.

 The first thing you need to do is measure your table!
 Of course, your table could be round, square, or rectangular.